mmrwoods/jenkins_campfire_plugin/README.markdown

     cd hudson_campfire_plugin
     mvn package

-When the build has completed, you'll have a .hpi file available which needs to be uploaded to your Hudson installation.
+When the build has completed, you'll find a campfire.hpi file in the target directory, which needs to be uploaded to your Hudson installation.
 If you already have a campfire plugin installed, you need to delete it first, e.g.

     rm -rf /var/lib/hudson/plugins/campfire*

 Then either use the advanced tab of the plugin manager to upload the hpi file or just copy it to the plugins directory, e.g.

-    cp campfire.hpi /var/lib/hudson/plugins/
+    cp target/campfire.hpi /var/lib/hudson/plugins/

 Finally, restart hudson (note: not reload configuration, restart the hudson daemon).